patrickhuber/patrickhuber.github.io/_posts/2018-03-01-customizing-a-bosh-deployment.md

 git checkout v0.7.0
 ```

-I like to organize submodules by (similar to how golang organizes dependencies), though you can use whatever scheme works for you:
+I like to organize submodules by source control provider, org|user then repo (similar to how golang organizes dependencies), though you can use whatever scheme works for you.

-1. source control provider
-2. org or user
-3. repo

 ### Work Loop